zzfima/docs.ru-ru/docs/framework/data/adonet/sql/provider-statistics-for-sql-server.md

   Function GetConnectionString() As String
     ' To avoid storing the connection string in your code,
-    ' you can retrive it from a configuration file.
+    ' you can retrieve it from a configuration file.
     Return "Data Source=localhost;Integrated Security=SSPI;" & _
       "Initial Catalog=AdventureWorks"
   End Function